nipunadodan/orange-reactjs/README.md

 The `app.js` is working solely as a router.
 Apart from a several commonly used components in the `Common` and `Pages` folders under `src`, there are some helpers provided to beat commonly rising issues with ReactJS.

+### Access restriction to pages
 `PrivateRoute.js` will provide a solution for authentication while routing.
 You will have to save authentication details somewhere convenient to you and retrieve them on `useAuth()` instead of retrieving from `localStorage` if you prefer.
 You can find it under `Helpers.js`.

+### Dark Mode Switching
+`ThemeContext` is included to function as the dark mode switcher.
+You can use `ThemeToggle` component to toggle the theme.

 ### Solving the refreshing problem with .htaccess
 To make sure the App will be routed correctly when refreshed, an .htaccess is introduced to redirect the requests to index.html. **This solution will only work with Apache servers**.
 For other solutions read [this (stackoverflow)](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually) or [this (React Docs)](https://create-react-app.dev/docs/deployment/#serving-apps-with-client-side-routing).